narekatsy/multimodal-cardiac-diagnosis/README.md

 ## Overview

 This project explores the classification of cardiovascular conditions using deep learning models trained on three different modalities: cardiac MRI volumes, ECG signals and patient metadata.
 The goal is to analyze the feasibility and performance of unimodal (MRI-only and ECG-only) and multimodal (fusion) learning architectures for cardiac disease detection.
 The work is inspired by real-world challenges in diagnosing heart conditions using heterogeneous sources of medical data.
+This project is my capstone submission for the Bachelor of Science in Data Science program at the American University of Armenia.
+You can also view the accompanying presentation [here](./assets/capstone_presentation.pdf).

 ## EDA Insights